Vince Vouyer

-Vince Vouyer is a pornographic actor and director.
+Vince Vouyer is a pornographic film actor and director.
 He is sometimes credited as Vince, Vince Voyeur, Vince Voyer, or Vince Voyuer.

 Breakin' 'Em In #9, in which Vouyer starred, won the AVN Award for Best Pro-Am Release at the 24th Annual AVN Awards Show, hosted by Jessica Drake at the Mandalay Bay Events Center in Las Vegas.
 The movie also earned Best Anal Sex Scene, Video for Vouyer and Amy Ried.